npbee/Vanilla-Slab/readme.md

 Default: `2`

 The minimum amount of words you want to allow per line.
-Depening on the target headline, this may be overridden in the last line.
+Depending on the target headline, this may be overridden in the last line.

 ###Max Words Per Line
 Key:  `maxWordsPerLine`